 We have been saying this for more than six months: COVID-19’s main source of unchecked spread might be meat.
-While there is undoubtedly some person-to-person spread, the main vector is meat.
+While there is undoubtedly some person-to-person spread, the main COVID vector is meat.
 But here we take a look at the evidence, sources linked in-line include the CDC, Johns Hopkins University, the WHO, and other trusted sources.
 Look at the evidence; see for yourself.
 Outbreaks don’t correlate with large gatherings So-called super-spreader events tend to be food centric.
 Weddings, small gatherings, in restaurants: Places where people eat together.
-Under current assumptions, we should have seen massive spikes in the wake of the
+Under current assumptions, we should have seen massive spikes in the wake of

 It’s pretty clear that Republicans don’t want to pass stimulus.
 It’s not about national debt.
 Though they often position themselves as the ‘fiscally responsible’ party, the numbers say otherwise.
 Republicans have contributed to the nation’s growing I.O.U. bill, possibly even more than Democrats.
 It always comes down to motive.
 That tends to fall into one of three things: reelection, personal gain, or representing the people that elected them.
 If there’s one thing we can all agree on, it’s that the third is the least common.
 Stimulus check fiasco At first glance, it may seem like Trump is sweeping in and